Unstructured-IO/unstructured/README.md

 to get started making API calls.
 You’ll also find instructions there about how to host your own version of the API.

+## Documentation
+This README gives an overview of how to install, use and develop the library.
+For more comprehensive documentation, visit https://unstructured-io.github.io/unstructured/ .

 ## :eight_pointed_black_star: Quick Start

+There are two ways to use the library: 1) install it or 2) run a container

+### Installing the library
 Use the following instructions to get up and running with `unstructured` and test your installation.
 NOTE: We do not currently support python 3.11, please use an older version.